AGH-Narzedzia-Informatyczne-2020-2021/dobblethon/README.md

 * let you play over the internet
 *

-I hope you like it! :D
+We hope you like it! :D